JaneySplinty/First_quarter_sales_report/README.md

 ![](image/Dashboard.png)

+---
 ### Findings

-Looking at our performance from the first quarter sales we can see that; the month of March contributed the highest revenue.
+1. Looking at the first quarter sales performance we can see that; the month of March contributed the highest revenue.
 The sales team did a great work which led to a remarkable result.
 However, January lagged behind in terms of revenue.
-We have to analyze the reasons behind this and strategize for improvement in the coming months.
+Therefore, there is a need to analyze the reasons behind this and strategize for improvement in the coming months.
-Also, San Francisco has the highest number of orders.
-The marketing team is working exceptionally.
+2. Also, San Francisco has the highest number of orders.
+The marketing team worked exceptionally.
 On the other hand, Austin had the fewest orders.
 There is need to explore opportunities to boost sales in San Francisco.
-Our AAA batteries were the best-selling product by quantity, with 6,036 quantities sold.
+3. AAA batteries were the best-selling product by quantity with **6,036** quantities sold.
 This demonstrates strong demand and customer satisfaction.
-Unfortunately, the LG dryer had the lowest sales volume, with only 126 quantities sold.
+Unfortunately, the LG dryer had the lowest sales volume, with only **126** quantities sold.
 An evaluation of marketing and positioning for this product should be done.
-San Francisco again generated the highest revenue of over a million-dollars.
-While Austin generated the least revenue of over $350,000.
+4. San Francisco again generated the highest revenue of over a million-dollars.
+While Austin generated the least revenue of over **$350,000**.
 There is need for targeted efforts to boost sales in this market.
-The Macbook Pro laptop is the best selling product by revenue generating over a million dollars in revenue.
+5. The Macbook Pro laptop is the best selling product by revenue generating over a million dollars in revenue.
 This product therefore deserves continued focus.
-In contrast, AAA batteries generated the least revenue of $18,000.
-We can explore ways to enhance their profitability.
+In contrast, AAA batteries generated the least revenue of **$18,000**.
+Ways to enhance their profitability can be explored.

+---
 ### Recommendations
+1. Focus marketing efforts on profitable products such as the MacBook Pro laptop.
+2. Create a customized plan to increase revenue for Austin.
+Think about regional collaborations and marketing initiatives.
+3. Boost sales of the LG dryer, consider adjusting the price or offering bundles.
+4. Talk to customers who bought AAA batteries to learn more about their requirements.